 We believe that Christ rose triumphantly from the grave and showed Himself to many, including the people in the ancient Americas (see 3 Nephi 11).
 Because He overcame death, we will all be resurrected one day.
 We look forward to the day when He will return to the earth in glory and reign over all people.
 We hope to live forever with Him, with God our eternal Father, and with our own families.

-Though many BYU speeches bear testimony of Jesus Christ, these addresses focus on His life, Atonement, and role in our lives.
-We invite all to “come and see,” to come learn more of the Savior Jesus Christ through their words (John 1:39).
-We hope that as you read, you will be able to strengthen your faith in and love for the Savior.
+Though many BYU speeches bear testimony of Jesus Christ, these addresses focus on His life, Atonement, and grace in our lives.
+We invite all to “come and see” (John 1:39) and to come learn more of the Savior Jesus Christ through their words.
+We hope that as you read, you will strengthen your faith in and love for the Savior.